Using Go (Golang)

 Managing Project-Level Go Versions with .servbay.config

-Beyond global Go version switching, ServBay offers fine-grained project-level version management using a special .servbay.config
+Beyond global version switching, ServBay offers precise project-level version management via a .servbay.config

-file, ServBay will automatically detect and read the file.
-Based on its configuration (such as GO_VERSION
+, ServBay detects and reads the file.
+Based on its configuration (such as the GO_VERSION

-), ServBay will temporarily adjust the current terminal session’s environment so that the go
+key), ServBay temporarily adjusts the terminal session’s environment so that the go

 .servbay.config

-is a simple text file using key-value pairs.
-To specify the required Go version for your project, add a GO_VERSION
+is a simple text file with key-value pairs.
+To specify the Go version for a project, just add a line like GO_VERSION

 # Example .servbay.config file